LevelsCraft7/cobblemon-realms-wiki/README.md

 [🌍 Return to language selection](https://app.gitbook.com/s/MoNV72ip5YoBD0RvKQwp/)

-Cobblemon Realms is a carefully crafted modpack that blends the magic of Minecraft exploration with the Pokémon universe.
+Cobblemon Realms is a carefully crafted modpack that blends the magic of Minecraft exploration with the Pokémon/Cobblemon universe.

 This wiki is your central hub for everything related to the modpack: installation, gameplay progression, Pokémon behavior, multiplayer, and more.